 This wood hall tree from Wayfair gives you room for coats and bags as well as shelving for things like phones, keys, earbuds, and other items to get them out of view.
 It’s nice and narrow, and it comes in a variety of colors to add a bit of character and color to your entryway.

 To keep your entryway stylish, why not add a bit of personality with wallpaper or a feature wall with a bright pop of paint?
 While darker colors will make the space feel more closed off, they can offer an inviting and warm feeling when coming into your house.

 If you have a small entryway and want to keep it light, you can hang a lighter wallpaper with texture, like this embossed white wallpaper from Wayfair.
 It gives just enough interest without being overwhelming.
 Then, you can play with color in another area through wall art or a small stool in one corner.

 Finally, invest in a good entryway rug that will stand the test of time and hold up to the elements.
 Shoes will track in rain, mud, snow, and other debris, so you want an easy-to-clean rug that will hide stains and dirt.
-We love Ruggable rugs because they come in a ton of colors, designs, and sizes and can be machine washed.
+We love Ruggable rugs because they come in a ton of colors, designs, and sizes and are washable.
 Just pull them up, throw them in the washer, and put them back in place when they are dry.
 It makes maintaining a clean entryway a breeze, which isn’t always easy in a high-traffic area.

 The key to nailing an entryway that works for you is that less is more.
 Even if you have a large entryway, you don’t want it to feel closed off or cluttered with big furniture.
 Similarly, using a ton of different colors can come off as overwhelming when someone first enters the home, so stick to two or three primary colors and leave the rest for other parts of your home.